COMPREHENSIVE EYE EXAMS

 In general, the American Optometric Association recommends:

-- Before starting elementary school, about age 5-6
+- Before starting elementary school, about age 5-6, ideally after they recognize the alphabet

 - Follow-up eye exams every one to two years